The Benefits of Coarse Preferences: CUE in Interval Games

 The set of CUE outcomes can be divided to two disjoint classes: (1) CUE outcomes in which at-least one of the players plays her unclustered best reply, and (2) CUE outcomes in which neither player plays her unclustered best reply.
 Theorem \ref{thm-complements} shows that in games with strategic complements, both classes induce similar behavior, which deviates from Nash behavior in the direction that is beneficial to the players.
 We now show that the two classes induce qualitatively different behaviors in games with strategic substitutes.
 Theorem \ref{Thm:neccesary-conditions-monotone} implies that in the second class of CUE outcomes both players deviate from unclustered best reply in the direction that is beneficial to the opponent.

 By contrast, Theorem \ref{thm-substitues} shows that in the first class of CUE outcomes (in which at least one of the players plays her unclustered best reply), the non-best-replying player $i$ deviates from her unclustered best reply in the direction that is harmful to the opponent.
-Hence the non best replying player use the clustering as a threat rather than a commitment for a favorable action.
-Moreover, under the additional mild assumption of the payoff function being strictly (rather than only weakly) concave, there exists a Nash equilibrium in which player $i$'s CUE strategy is extenralities-lower than her Nash equilibrium strategy (while the opposite holds for player$-i$). \begin{thm} Let $G$ be an interval game with monotone externalities and strategic substitutes.
+Hence the player that does not best reply uses the clustering as a threat rather than a commitment for a favorable action.
+Moreover, under the additional mild assumption of the payoff function being strictly (rather than only weakly) concave, there exists a Nash equilibrium in which player $i$'s CUE strategy is externalities-lower than her Nash equilibrium strategy (while the opposite holds for player $-i$). \begin{thm} Let $G$ be an interval game with monotone externalities and strategic substitutes.
 Let $s$ be an interior CUE outcome.
 Assume that $s_{-i}\in BR_{-i}(s_i)$.
-Then: \begin{enumerate} \item $s_i \preceq_i BR_i(s_{-i}) $ \item If the payoff function is strictly concave in the player's own strategy, then there exists a Nash equilibrium $s^{NE}\in NE(G)$, such that $s_i \preceq s^{NE}_i$ and $s_{-i} \succeq s^{NE}_{-i}.$ \end{enumerate} \end{thm} \begin{proof} {[Sketch]} \begin{enumerate} \item Assume to the contrary that $s_i\succ BR_i(s_{-i})$.
-Let $s'_i \succ s_i$ be a nearby externality-lower strategy.
+Then: \begin{enumerate} \item $s_i \preceq_{-i} BR_i(s_{-i}) $ \item If the payoff function is strictly concave in the player's own strategy, then there exists a Nash equilibrium $s^{NE}\in NE(G)$, such that $s_i \preceq s^{NE}_i$ and $s_{-i} \succeq s^{NE}_{-i}.$ \end{enumerate} \end{thm}

+\begin{proof} {[Sketch]} \begin{enumerate} \item Assume to the contrary that $s_i\succ BR_i(s_{-i})$.
+Let $s'_i \prec s_i$ be a nearby externality-lower strategy.
 Player $i$ can increase her unclustered payoff by deviating to clustering all payoffs above $\pi_i(s'_i,s_{-i})$.
 This deviation induces an improvement path in which player $i$ increases her unclustered payoff by changing her strategy to $s'_i$.
 Since the game has strategic substitutes, an opponent's reaction must be in the externality-higher direction, which further increases player $i$'s payoff.